Goler clan: Background

 The Goler family lived together in two shacks in a remote wooded area on South Mountain, located south of the community of White Rock, outside the town of Wolfville.
 Their ancestors occupied the area since at least the mid-1800s and, according to a sociologist at Acadia University, showed incest in the family dating back to the 1860s.
-Charles and Stella Goler, the patriarch and matriarch of the family, lived together with their five sons and grandchildren in a dilapidated shack.
+Charles and Stella Goler, the matriarch and patriarch of the family, lived together with their five sons and grandchildren in a dilapidated shack.

 Like most other mountain clans, they were isolated from most of the residents of the farming district in the Annapolis Valley and most of the nearby towns.
 The adults of the family, some of whom had intellectual disabilities, had little schooling and rarely worked.
 One sibling, Cecil (1939–1991), was non-verbal and born paralyzed from the neck down.
 The Golers supported themselves on a combination of social welfare and occasional labor at the many nearby farms, supplemented by fishing and foraging for berries and other fruits.
-The children performed chores, such as preparing food, or removing trash.
+The children performed chores, such as preparing food or removing trash.

 From about 1980, several of the children had attempted to tell outsiders and authorities about the abuse they suffered, but they were disbelieved and returned to their family, who punished them.
 In 1984, one of the children, a 14-year-old girl, revealed the details of a long history of torture and abuse (physical, sexual, and psychological) to a school official.
 As the case was investigated, authorities learned that a number of Goler children were victims of sexual abuse at the hands of fathers, mothers, uncles, aunts, sisters, brothers, cousins, and one another.
-During interrogation by police, several of the adults openly admitted to, and even boasted about, engaging in many forms of sexual activity, up to and including full intercourse, with the children many times.
+During interrogation by police, several of the adults openly admitted to, and even boasted about, engaging in many forms of sexual activity, up to and including rape, with the children many times.
 They often went into graphic detail, claiming that the children themselves had initiated the activity.